segmentio/segment-docs/src/segment-app/workspace-home.md

 hidden: true
 ---

-Segment’s Workspace Home serves as a dashboard that gives you a single consolidated view of the workspace, its health and status, and metrics for specific integrations, within the last 24 hours.
+Segment's Workspace Home serves as a dashboard that gives you a single consolidated view of the workspace, its health and status, and metrics for specific integrations over time.

 > info ""
 > The Workspace Home is available only to Business tier customers, and is only visible for [Workspace Owners](/docs/segment-app/iam/roles/).
 If you have access to the Home page, it is the first screen you see when you first log in to your Segment Workspace.

-The Home page shows a summary of errors in the workspace’s sources and destinations, a list of “favorite” integrations that you can configure, and information about recent audit logged events, and your billing plan usage.
+The Home page shows a summary of errors in the workspace's sources and destinations, a list of "favorite" integrations that you can configure, and information about recent audit logged events, and your billing plan usage.

 ![](/docs/segment-app/images/workspace-home.png)

+#### Workspace Home reporting period

+The Workspace Home page shows when the data it represents was last updated.
+You can click the **Updated** line to refresh the display.

+You can also use the drop-down menu at the right to choose between a 24-hour and 7-day rolling view of the data.
+The page automatically updates the graphs and statistics when you change your selection.

 ## Sources - Violations